Menu

 Belief 04

-We learned from Dave Snowden's Cynefin Framework that different types of work require different approaches.
-The mistake isn't choosing Waterfall or Agile—it's applying the wrong approach to the wrong type of work.
+Dave Snowden's Cynefin Framework taught us that different types of work require different approaches.
+The mistake isn't choosing Waterfall or Agile, it's forcing one approach on all types of work.
+This insight is fundamental to how we built Taskstreamer.

 Difficult but knowable.
 The end state is clear.
-Plan thoroughly, execute systematically.
+Plan thoroughly, execute against milestones.

 Unpredictable outcomes.
 Small bets with feedback loops.
-Learn and adapt continuously.
+Adapt continuously based on what you discover.

 Learn more about Cynefin Framework